Pre-eminent NZ poet, Sam Hunt, was born at Castor Bay in 1946.

 His home-base for over thirty years was in, and around, Cook Strait – from Bottle Creek, Battle Hill, Death’s Corner, and ultimately, his boathouse at Mana.

-Twelve years ago – primarily for family reasons – he moved onto the Arapaoa River of the Kaipara Harbour –“five / gunshots from humanity” – where, when not on tour, he lives with his younger son, Alf.
+Fourteen years ago – primarily for family reasons – he moved onto the Arapaoa River of the Kaipara Harbour –“five / gunshots from humanity” – where, when not on tour, he lives with his younger son, Alf.

 As well as his solo shows, Hunt has worked with various musicians – The Warratahs, Split Enz, Gareth Farr, The NZSO and APO, to name a few.